PierreExeter/capitons-matelas/README.md

-# Matelas Calculator - Button Point Visualization
+# Quilting Point Calculator and Visualization for Mattresses

 A Flask web application that calculates and visualizes optimal button/tufting points on mattresses with real-time interactive controls.